Marie-Françoise Lubeth

-Marie-Françoise Lubeth (born 20 November 1962 at Lille and deceased on 10 January 2009) was a French athlete, who specialised in the sprints.
+Marie-Françoise Lubeth (20 November 1962 – 10 January 2009) was a French athlete, who specialised in the sprints.

 Trained by José Gaumont, Marie-Françoise ran for the Lille University Club and participated in 1984 Summer Olympics at Los Angeles.

 She attended the Olympics and was selected as an alternate for a relay but did not actually run.

 She was selected twice for French athletics teams, including the 1985 Cup Of Europe.